Inside Sambo: An Interview with Silviu Vulc

 How did you get into Martial Arts Training?

-I started training my hometown Bucharest (Romania’s capital).
+I started training in my hometown of Deva, although I also lived and trained in Bucharest (Romania’s capital).
 At the time many people in Romania were quite poor.
 So there was a lot of young men with no money or opportunities, a lot of energy and nothing to do with that time or energy but fight.
 If you wanted to be better fighter then you better have skills and know how to fight properly.
 So this was the attraction of this kind of training (martial arts).
 I trained firstly in boxing, but then moving onto Judo and Sambo.
 I competed in amateur boxing for a while with some success.
 However, MMA at the time was gaining more popularity and I decided to try my hand at that.
 I decided to bring my training to the next level and went to train in St Petersburg in Russia.
 I had a contract there for three years with them.
 I competed mostly in combat sambo.
-I did a few MMA fights as well.
+I did a few MMA fights as well. in Romania

 In Russia you trained at the Red Devil Sports Club in St Petersburg.
 How would you describe your training there?